ldclabs/ic-oss/README.md

 - [x] Supports file directory tree.
 - [x] Access control with permissions for public, private, read-only, and write-only for files, folders, and buckets.
 - [x] Based on a file bucket and cluster architecture, with each bucket corresponding to a ICP canister, allowing for unlimited horizontal scalability.
-- [ ] Implements file encryption storage using ICP's vetKeys mechanism.
-- [ ] Compatible with S3 core API protocol and supports S3 SDK.
-- [ ] Integrates with external storage, supporting file storage in decentralized file services like IPFS and Arweave, with `ic-oss` managing file metadata.

 ## Libraries